hyperhq/docs.hyper.sh-hyper/Introduction/region.md

 {
 	"auths": {},
 	"clouds": {
-		"us-west-1": {
+		"tcp://*.hyper.sh:443": {
 			"accesskey": "HYPERTHEMOSTEASYCONTAINER",
 			"secretkey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
-			"default": true
-		},
-		"eu-1": {
-			"accesskey": "HYPERTHEMOSTEASYCONTAINER",
-			"secretkey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
-			"default": false
+			"region": "us-west-1"
 		}
 	}
 }
 ```

-You may find that there is a new field named `default`, it identifes which region is the default region.
+You may find that there is a new field named `region`, it identifes which region is the default region.
 You can edit it with any editor, but we do recommand you modify it via `hyper config` command.